 The main approximations made by moment schemes are their choice of analytical closure.
-Grey scheme need an energy closure specifying the neutrino spectrum.
-Simulations evolving only $\tilde E$ (1-moment schemes) need a closure for $\tilde F_i$ and $\tilde P^{ij}$, while simulations evolving $\tilde E$ and $\tilde F_i$ (2-moments schemes) need a closure for $\tilde P^{ij}$ and, for energy-dependent schemes, $\tilde M^{\alpha\beta\gamma}$.
+Grey schemes need an energy closure specifying the neutrino spectrum.
+Simulations evolving only $\tilde E$ (1-moment schemes) additionally need a closure for $\tilde F_i$ and $\tilde P^{ij}$, while simulations evolving $\tilde E$ and $\tilde F_i$ (2-moment schemes) need a closure for $\tilde P^{ij}$.
+Energy-dependent schemes also have to specify $\tilde M^{\alpha\beta\gamma}$.

 There is no unique prescriptions for these closures that work in all possible regions of a simulation, but there are regimes in which they can be fairly easily calculated -- mainly regions where neutrinos are in thermal equilibrium with the fluid (optically thick regime), as well as regions far away from a localized source of neutrinos, where all neutrinos approximately propagate away from that source.